shashankpritam/Insertion-Bias-TE/Minimum_Fitness.md

 Previously, it has been shown by Kofler[2020] that [piRNA Clusters Need a Minimum Size to Control Transposable Element Invasions](https://doi.org/10.1093/gbe/evaa064), and with small sized population, piRNA clusters may need to make up as much as 3% of the genome, given there is a high rate of transposition alongside with recessive TE insertions.

 Here, we observe that the compensation for lower cluster size comes through increased insertion bias.
+The population fitness increases with cluster size and average bias; negative bias results in extinction even with a large cluster size.

+---

  <cite><a href="https://doi.org/10.1093/gbe/evaa064">Robert Kofler, "piRNA Clusters Need a Minimum Size to Control Transposable Element Invasions," Genome Biology and Evolution, Volume 12, Issue 5, May 2020, Pages 736–749</a></cite>

-It is quite clear that the population fitness increases with cluster size and avergae bias.
-Even with maximum cluster size negative bias results in extinction.
-Similar observation for the bias is also apparent from the graph - we need to have minimum cluster size with strong bias for the population to survive.